 - Review your email marketing strategy.
 Are you reaching the right people, with the right messages, at the right time?

-- Consider whether your product or service is suitable for online direct sales.
-Develop a robust ecommerce strategy if so.
+- Consider whether your product or service is suitable for online sales.
+Does your website offer ecommerce capabilities?
+Before proceeding, ensure you have a robust ecommerce strategy and the necessary resources to deliver online sales.

 - Apply for merchant status if you want to accept credit and debit card transactions online.